meceware/meceware.com/docs/fullpage-for-gutenberg.md

 This option tries to make the header fixed at the top, and arranges the section content accordingly.

-`Theme Header Selector` option should be given as a JavaScript selector.
+`Theme Header Selector` option should be given as a JavaScript/CSS selector.

 `Toggle Header` option enables header toggle, which the header is hidden when scrolling down, and the header is shown when scrolling up.